rlivermorejr/screamingv2/README.md

 # Screaming (A TWITTER CLONE!!!)

-- Poetry was used as package manager
+- Poetry was used as the package manager
 <pre>pyproject.toml</pre>
 <pre>requirements.txt</pre>
 <pre>dev-requirements.txt</pre>